 - Garnish: thyme sprig

-Add all ingredients except the sparkling wine into a shaker with ice and shake until well-chilled.
+Add the vodka, St-Germain, lime sour and agave nectar to a shaker with ice and shake until well-chilled.

 Strain into a Champagne flute.